-Just after the First World War Frank F. Cawood's newly organized Lena Rue Coal Company (named for his daughter, nee 1915) opened a mine on Turtle Creek and established the coal town and post office of Lenarue [leen/a/rū] just above its Martins Fork confluence.
+Just after the First World War, Frank F. Cawood's newly organized Lena Rue Coal Company (named for his daughter, nee 1915) opened a mine on Turtle Creek and established the coal town and post office of Lenarue just above its Martins Fork confluence.
 His office was established on May 29, 1919 and closed in 1965, long after his coal operation had ceased.
 The local station on the L&N's Martins Fork branch was called Glidden.

-A mile up Turtle Creek (and Ky 990) is the coal town of Mary Helen, founded in 1917 by the Mary Helen Coal Corporation that's said to have been named for either two local women or the daughter of the coal company's owner.
+A mile up Turtle Creek (and Ky 990) is the

+coal town of Mary Helen, founded in 1917 by the Mary Helen Coal Corporation that's said to have been named for either two local women or the daughter of the coal company's owner.
 Within a year the L&N's Martins Fork branch had reached this site and situated its terminus called Merna (source unknown).
 Though the station's name was first proposed for Superintendent Silas J. Dickenson's post office, established on November 1, 1919, it opened as Coalgood, a transposition of the words aptly describing the quality of the coal being mined there.
-But only the still active Suspanded for \$(3)\(\frac{1}{2}\)\(\f
+But only the post office, suspended on August 31, 2004, has borne this name.
+By the early 1980s it was serving ten operating mines, three preparation plants, a coal analysis plant, and the loading facilities for the Bow Valley Coal Resources Corporation.

 On September 14, 1897 William Lee established the Avondale post office, half a mile up Rough Branch of Martins Fork, nine miles above (wsw of) Smith.
-It closed on October 31, 1907, but was re-established on August 1D, 1912 by Enos J. Howard, lasting only till the following April.
+It closed on October 31, 1907, but was re-established on August 10, 1912 by Enos J. Howard, lasting only till the following April.
 Its name source has not been determined; perhaps, like many other such names in the United States, it refers to the river flowing past William Shakespeare's birthplace in England.

 Some four miles up Martins Fork from Smith was the Hurst post office.
 Established on May 14, 1900 by Felix P. Fee, it was named for a family that included Elijah (who represented the county in the Kentucky Legislature ca. 1870) and M.B., a Harlan postmaster in the late 1890s.
-It closed in June 1910, but was re-established on January 21, 1922 by Walter Middleton, not as Hurst, his preference, but as Martins Fork.
+It closed in June 1910, but was re-established on January 21, 1922 by Walter Middleton, not as Hurst, his preference, but as Martins

+Fork.
 Delora Middleton was its first postmaster.
 It closed again in 1935.